yale-nlp/cpsc477/_pages/logistics.md

 ### Introduction

-This course provides a deep dive into modern Natural Language Processing (NLP), focusing on neural approaches and their applications.
+This course provides a deep dive into modern Natural Language Processing (NLP), focusing on neural approaches, and (large) language models.
 The curriculum spans both foundational neural concepts and cutting-edge developments in the field.
 The course begins with core neural network concepts in NLP, covering word embeddings, sequence modeling, and attention mechanisms.
 Students will gain a strong understanding of these building blocks while learning their practical implementations.
-Building on these foundations, we explore transformer architectures and their evolution, including landmark models like BERT, GPT, and T5.
+Building on these foundations, we explore transformer architectures and their evolution, including language models like GPT and T5.
 The course examines how these models enable sophisticated language understanding and generation through pre-training and transfer learning.
-The latter portion covers contemporary advances: Large Language Models (LLMs), multi-modal integration, parameter-efficient fine-tuning, and model compression.
+The latter portion covers contemporary advances: Large Language Models (LLMs), multi-modal integration, parameter-efficient fine-tuning, evaluation, multi-agent systems, and model compression.
 We'll analyze the capabilities and limitations of current systems while discussing emerging research directions.

 Through lectures, hands-on assignments, and projects, students will gain both theoretical understanding and practical experience implementing modern NLP systems.
 The course emphasizes reproducible experimentation and real-world applications.

 ### Prerequisites